Who to Contact for Help

 - If you are not eligible for the federal HAMP or HARP options, don't give up!
 Ask your lender about other options to make your payments more affordable or to avoid foreclosure.

-HUD-approved counselors will work with you to:
+HUD-certified counselors will work with you to:

 Does Freddie Mac own your loan?
 Click here to find out.

-Free, in-person help is available at the following Freddie Mac Borrower Help Center locations:
+Help is available at the following locations:

 Latin United Community Housing Association (LUCHA)